0LNetworkCommunity/documentation/docs/validators/genesis.md

 ### 8. Build JSON_Legacy from snapshot and ancestry

-Export the epoch from which legacy is built:
+Export the epoch from which legacy is built
 ``` bash
 export EPOCH=694
 ```

-Build the legacy json:
+Build the legacy json
 ``` bash
 make legacy
 ```